 Question: A project manager is organizing a session aimed at identifying and cataloging possible risks for a new undertaking.

-The group has brainstormed ideas using sticky notes and is currently attempting arranging them into categories which forms a hierarchy.
+The group has brainstormed ideas using sticky notes and is currently attempting to arrange them into categories, which form a hierarchy.
 What technique is the project manager using?

 A) Delphi Technique B) Affinity Diagram C) Fishbone Diagram D) Force Field Analysis